MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policy-archive/store-policy-7-11.md

 - The primary purpose of your product should not be to get users to click ads.
 - Your product may not do anything that interferes with or diminishes the visibility, value, or quality of any ads it displays.
 - Your product must respect advertising ID settings that the user has selected.
-- All advertising must be truthful, non-misleading and comply with all applicable laws, regulations, and regulatory guidelines.

 **10.10.2**

-If you purchase or create promotional ad campaigns to promote your products through the ad campaign functionality in Partner Center, all ad materials you provide to Microsoft, including any associated landing pages, must comply with Microsoft’s [Creative Specifications Policy](https://about.ads.microsoft.com/solutions/ad-products/display-advertising/creative-specs) and [Creative Acceptance Policy](https://about.ads.microsoft.com/solutions/ad-products/display-advertising/creative-acceptance-policies).
+If you purchase or create promotional ad campaigns to promote your products through the ad campaign functionality in Partner Center, all ad materials you provide to Microsoft, including any associated landing pages, must comply with Microsoft’s [Creative Specifications Policy](http://go.microsoft.com/fwlink/p/?LinkId=532593) and [Creative Acceptance Policy](http://go.microsoft.com/fwlink/p/?LinkId=532595).

 **10.10.3**

-Any advertising content your product displays must adhere to Microsoft’s [Creative Acceptance Policy](https://about.ads.microsoft.com/solutions/ad-products/display-advertising/creative-acceptance-policies).
+Any advertising content your product displays must adhere to Microsoft’s [Creative Acceptance Policy](http://go.microsoft.com/fwlink/p/?LinkId=532595).

-If your product displays ads, all content displayed must conform to the advertising requirements of the [App Developer Agreement](/legal/windows/agreements/app-developer-agreement), including the following requirements:
+If your product displays ads, all content displayed must conform to the advertising requirements of the [App Developer Agreement](https://docs.microsoft.com/legal/windows/agreements/app-developer-agreement), including the following requirements:

 **10.10.4**